Suhani-03-07/AQI-Prediction-using-Hybrid-ML-Framework/README.md

 The web application allows users to:

-Select a city
+- Select a city

-Fetch its pollution data from the dataset
+- Fetch its pollution data from the dataset

-Predict AQI using trained ML models
+- Predict AQI using trained ML models

-View AQI visualization
+- View AQI visualization

 #🚀 Features

--AQI prediction based on city selection
+- AQI prediction based on city selection

--Hybrid Machine Learning approach
+- Hybrid Machine Learning approach

--Flask-based web application
+- Flask-based web application

--Dataset-driven predictions
+- Dataset-driven predictions

--Interactive AQI visualization using Matplotlib
+- Interactive AQI visualization using Matplotlib

 #🧠 Machine Learning Models Used
 This project combines multiple models to improve prediction accuracy: